Stuart Wark

-Stuart James Wilson Wark (born 31 August 1989) is a Scottish-born Malaysian professional footballer who plays as a centre back for Thai League 2 club Kasetsart.
+Stuart James Wilson Wark (born 31 August 1989) is a Scottish professional footballer who plays as a centre back for Thai League 2 club Kasetsart.

 Club career

 Lugar Boswell Thistle

 In July 2012, Stuart signed a three-year contract with a Scottish football club Lugar Boswell Thistle.
 From 2012 until 2015, he made 60 appearances with the club and scored 36 goals for Lugar Boswell Thistle.

 Albany Creek Excelsior

 On 1 June 2015, Stuart joined a Brisbane Premier League side Albany Creek Excelsior from Lugar Boswell Thistle.
 He only joined the team for a short 2 months.
 He made 8 appearances for Albany Creek Excelsior and scored 1 goal.

 Johor Darul Ta'zim II

 In August 2015, Stuart signed for JDT reserve team that playing in Malaysia Premier League, JDT II ahead for 2016 Malaysia Premier League season.

 Sabah

 In July 2016, Stuart joined a Malaysia Premier League side Sabah for a one-year term from JDT II.
 Stuart made his unofficial team debut with Sabah in a friendly match against Terengganu.